myakove/homeassistant-lsp/README.md

 - Check if LSP server is connected to Home Assistant (see above)
 - Verify completion is enabled in your LSP client config

-### Diagnostics Not Working

-- Diagnostics are debounced (500ms delay after last edit)
-- Check if file is saved (some editors only run diagnostics on save)
-- Verify the LSP server is connected to Home Assistant
-- Check LSP logs for validation errors

 ### Common Issues

 **"Entity not found" errors for valid entities:**